tinemuz/igrf-model/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-This library was adapted from TSAGeoMag.java (public domain, Los Alamos National Laboratory) and GeomagneticField.java (Apache License 2.0, Copyright 2009 The Android Open Source Project).
+This library contains derivative works.
+See the [NOTICE](NOTICE) file for attribution and original license information for TSAGeoMag.java (public domain, Los Alamos National Laboratory) and GeomagneticField.java (Apache License 2.0, Copyright 2009 The Android Open Source Project).

 ## Contributing